skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 });
 ~~~

-Here we are creating new GraphQLObjectType with a name called `BlogSchema`.
-Basically, we are creating a new GraphQL type called `BlogSchema`.
+Here we are creating a new GraphQLObjectType called `BlogSchema`.

 We've also given a description for our type.
-After that we've some fields in this type.
+After that, we've some fields in this type.

-We've a just one field called `echo`.
+We've have one field called `echo`.
 It's a string (GraphQLString).

 > You can look at the top of the `schema.js` to see common types in GraphQL.

 This `echo` field also has an argument called `message`.

 > It's also possible to add a description to that argument.
-Here's how to do it.
+Here's how to do it:

 ~~~
 {